UC San Diego Extension Policies, Terms, and Conditions

 English-language proficiency is essential to success in UCSD Extension courses.
 Many Extension courses require an advanced level of English-language proficiency as demonstrated by one of the following:

 - A minimum paper-based TOEFL score of 550

 - A minimum TOEFL iBT (internet-based) score of 80

 - A "Pass" on the Cambridge Proficiency Exam

 If you are not eligible to take regular UCSD Extension courses because you do not satisfy the English language proficiency requirement, you may enroll as a full-time student at UCSD Extension's English Language Institute (ELI).
 For more information about UCSD Extension's English language programs, visit their website or call (858) 534-6784.

-You are considered officially enrolled when you have paid course fees in full and have received your enrollment confirmation email.
-An enrollment verification will be available under "My Documents" in My Extension within 48 hours after you receive your enrollment confirmation email.
+You are considered officially enrolled when you have paid course fees in full.
+An enrollment verification will be available under "My Documents" in My Extension within 48 hours after enrolling.
 An enrollment verification letter will only be provided for current or future courses.

 To request an Enrollment/Non-Enrollment Verification letter: